alwell/Abhidhamma_in_Daily_Life/paramattha.md

 > For this has been said:

 	 As with the assembly of parts
-	 The word `chariot' is countenanced,
+	 The word 'chariot' is countenanced,
 	 So, when the khandhas are present,
 	 A being' is said in common usage''.
 	 (Kindred Sayings I, 135)